Lakhan3011/testing_nextauth/README.md

-In this testing project, I learned how to done authentication using nextAuth.
+🚀In this testing project, I learned how to done authentication using nextAuth.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).